My Fussy Eater | Easy Family Recipes

 I served these meatballs with some breadsticks and chopped carrots, cucumber and tomato.
 You could also add some dip too.

-You can make them into fun skewers and add them to lunch boxes or take out for a picnic.
-The skewers are from the Eats Amazing Shop.
+Or make them into fun skewers and add them to lunch boxes or take out for a picnic.
+You can get fun kid safe skewers similar to these from the Pick Plates Shop.

 You can also serve these like traditional meatballs in a tomato sauce over spaghetti.